 Another good way to enjoy nice weather would be to check out some of these statues and sculptures in your area:

-The Joy of Running Together is a public work created in celebration of the annual Bloomsday Run.
-The piece consists of 40 life-sized people, all of which are poised in the motion of running.
+The Joy of Running Together is a public work created in celebration of the annual Bloomsday Run that consists of 40 life-sized people, all of which are poised in the motion of running.

 In 2005 the Heroic Fallen Astronaut statue was unveiled as Michael Anderson kneels in a space suit with one hand holding a space helmet and the other releasing a dove toward the Opera House.